farrelfauzan/expense_tracker/README.md

 ## App Structure

-The code all begining in main.dart, where all the setup like theme and provider are there
+The code all beginning in `main.dart`, where all the setup like theme and provider are there

 ```dart
 import 'package:expense_tracker/screens/tabs.dart';